 The book is a welcome attempt to start a candid, unapologetic discussion about the 'black box' of being an untenured academic.
 The issues Polese brings into focus using his rich personal experiences will resonate with many colleagues with longer or shorter academic careers due personal experience or that of colleagues.
 His conclusions, whether one agrees with them or not, will certainly provide food for thought both for experienced as well as aspiring academics.
 (Borbála Kovács, Central European University, Budapest)

-Abel Polese is a scholar, development worker, writer, and wannabe musician (with his children at Multea Music YouTube channel).
-He works at Dublin City University and has, to date, published fifteen books, over 100 peer-reviewed chapters and articles, and designed capacity building and training programs on the Caucasus, Central Asia, Eastern Europe, Southeast Asia, and Latin America (funded by, inter alia, the EC, UNDP, Erasmus National Agencies, Irish Aid).
+Abel Polese is a scholar, development worker, writer, and wannabe musician (with his children at Multea Music YouTube channel) and has designed capacity building and training programs on the Caucasus, Central Asia, Eastern Europe, Southeast Asia, and Latin America (funded by, inter alia, the EC, UNDP, Erasmus National Agencies, Irish Aid).
 In addition to “The Scopus Diaries” he has been working on the blog (and future book) “the guide to everywhere,” suggesting an approach to travel that can make people “read” new countries and cultures even when one encounters them for the first time.

 "I write and I talk a lot.
 I write to share my experiences, travels, thoughts, to convince donors to grant me money and keep on writing, train people and be able to work with peopl...More about me